Atomic and entanglement dynamics in the mixed squeezed coherent state version of the Jaynes-Cummings interaction: Atomic Inversion and Entanglement Dynamics for a fixed value of weightage parameter( )

 \section{Atomic Inversion and Entanglement Dynamics for a fixed value of weightage parameter($q$)}

-In the last two sections we have studied the atomic-inversion and the entanglement dynamics for different values of $q$ which is dependent on $N_c$ and $N_s$.
-In this section we want to investigate the effects of fixed value of $q$ on the atom-field interaction dynamics.
-We have taken $q = 0.8$, i.e., $80\%$ of the field is coherent which is justified if we consider the coherent states as the signal and squeezed states as noise.
+In the last two sections we have investigated the atomic-inversion and the entanglement dynamics for different values of $q$ which is dependent on $N_c$ and $N_s$.
+In this section the effects of fixed value of $q$ on the atom-field interaction dynamics is studied.
+For this $q = 0.8$ is chosen, i.e., $80\%$ of the field is coherent which is justified if we consider the coherent states as the signal and squeezed states as noise.